Local Food EaterAuthor

 Middle Eastern professional service begins with prompt phone service even before you arrive.
 Hospitality begins at the door with a cool smoothie.
-The vivid raspberry color “Miracle Drink” blended with carrot juice, apple juice, and a kick of ginger.
-Shreds of the fruit add texture.
+The vivid raspberry color “Miracle Drink” blended with carrot juice, apple juice, adds a kick of ginger.
+Shreds of the fruit provide texture.

-Here, “Pan-Mediterranean” refers to many customary Middle Eastern items, such huumus and babaganoush, yogourt and kabobs.
-It also offers unique non-Middle Eastern Mediterranean combinations, such as a grilled duck schwarma Panini sandwich and American salads.
+Here, “Pan-Mediterranean” refers to many customary Middle Eastern items, such as huumus and babaganoush, yogourt and kabobs.
+It also offers unique non-Middle Eastern Mediterranean combinations, such as a grilled duck schwarma Panini sandwich.

-Turquoise lists their dips as “Cold Tapas” ($9 or so and two for $12.95).
-Beets in all their glory arrive in Mast-O-Laboo, homemade organic yogurt mixed with succulent roasted beets.
-It comes as no surprise that beets are prevalent in Iranian cooking.
+Turquoise “Cold Tapas” dips are $9 for one and two for $12.95.
+Beets arrive in Mast-O-Laboo, homemade organic yogurt mixed with succulent roasted beets, proving why beets are a star in Iranian cooking.

-The Turquoise kitchen take on a perfectly dressed, popular Classic Greek Salad.
-Plum tomato, red onion, Kalamata olives, feta cheese and fresh parsley garbanzo beans are at its core.
-Unique additions are the bell pepper and fresh parsley, and of course the more crispy and flavorful Persian cucumbers.
+Persian cucumbers add a snap to Classic Greek Salad adds Plum tomato, red onion, Kalamata olives, feta cheese and fresh parsley garbanzo beans are at its core.
+Bell pepper, fresh parsley, cand flavorful

-Entrees are served with rice and organic salad, again each dish so honest and balanced it would serve as a meal.
-We tried poultry and meats Kabobs, looking forward to the wild fish and seafood dishes were tempting.
-The Lamb kabob, all natural filet of New Zealand lamb is marinated in a gourmet saffron-onion blend then perfectly grilled to a pink-tan ($24.95).
+The Lamb kabob, all natural filet of New Zealand lamb is marinated in a gourmet saffron-onion blend then grilled to a pink-tan ($24.95).
 The secret of the all natural boneless Chicken Breast Kabob is a lemon juice and saffron marinade ($14.95).